luisalmas/gym-management/README.md

     - Explain everything in readme (how to clone, commands to run, comands to run tests, explain all endpoints)
     - Simplify dates in inputs
     - Errors when parsing dates
-    - Customize the messeges in required in dtos
+    - Customize the messages in required in dtos
     - Errors in objects to return just one
     - Trim spaces in strings